-Note: This guide was originally written for Windows 2012 R2 server version.
-But the same steps are applicable for the latest Microsoft Server versions which are available for evaluation for 180 days from Microsoft official site.
+Note: This guide was originally written for the Windows 2012 R2 server with the older version of VirtualBox and VMware.
+But the same steps are applicable for the latest Microsoft Servers which are available for evaluation for 180 days from Microsoft official site.

-1) You can download either server core or with GUI here at official evaluation center (Microsoft account it required).
+1) You can download either server core or with GUI here at the official evaluation centre (Microsoft account is required).

-Windows 2016 Server is not available as VHD to download.
-You may need to select ISO, Azure or Virtual Lab format to get hands-on this version.
-Downloading ISO and installing it on VirtualBox or VMware is not that hard.
+If you don’t find the VHD format of the required server OS, you need to select the ISO, Azure or Virtual Lab format to install and get hands-on experience.
+Downloading ISO and installing it on VirtualBox or VMware is not that hard either.

-Windows 2019 is available as VHD, unfortunately, it did not work.
+Windows 2019 is available as VHD, unfortunately, it did not work on VirtualBox.
 You can read this guide about the issues and how to install it on Windows 10 PC by VirtualBox.

 2) Extract the exe file you have downloaded.
-Since this is made for Hyper-v server to import directly, you will find more files and folders inside it.
+Since this image was made for the Hyper-v server to import directly, you will find more files and folders inside it.

-We need the VHD file only which resides inside ‘Virtual Hard Disks’ folder.
+We need the only VHD file which resides inside the ‘Virtual Hard Disks’ folder.

-How to Run Windows Server 2012 R2 VHD on VirtualBox
+How to Use Windows Server VHD on VirtualBox

 3) You must have the latest version of VirtualBox.
-If you do not have the latest version which supports Windows server 2012 R2 and later, you may get an error message says ‘Your PC needs to restart’ in black screen.
+If you do not have the version that supports Windows server OS as guest VM, you may get an error message that says ‘Your PC needs to restart’ on the black screen.

-Instead of creating the new hard disk, select existing virtual hard drive option.
-Browse the extracted VHD file which is located inside ‘Virtual Hard Disks’ folder.
+Instead of creating the new hard disk, select the existing virtual hard drive option.
+Browse the extracted VHD file which is located inside the ‘Virtual Hard Disks’ folder.

 5) There should not be any issues when you start the virtual machine.

-Administrator password is R2Preview! , as of now.
+The administrator password is R2Preview! (for Windows 2012 R2 OS) , as of now.
 You could find more information here from the Microsoft site.